 Hell, it's easier to point out when Frank Castle is NOT giving one of these.
 He's really not that big on talking to lowlife scum...

 In Body Bags, Mack and Panda Delgado do this right before an off-panel ass beating, or when they are especially angry and plan to do something violent.
 Their angry green eyes fill up a panel when this happens.

 Dwight McCarthy caught a death glare from Miho in Sin City: The Big Fat Kill.
 He was trying to stop her from torturing Jackie Boy to death (to give a good idea as to how brutal she was being).
 Once she gave him the look, he took a step back.
 Scaring a guy like Dwight is no easy task.

-The Penance Stare.
+Ghost Rider's Penance Stare is a literal death glare.
 Backed up by being forced to feel every sin you've ever committed all at once.

 Scrooge McDuck has the most terrifying red-eyed scowl, memorably seen when he tore a steamboat apart.
 The glare is shown on pictures hanged around walls in his employees' offices, as a reminder he's not to be trifled with.
 His nephew has also used this ability.

 In Sekirei canon, Miya have such a powerful death glare it creates illusions of hanyas.
 In Flight uses this for humor, with Shirou trying to learn (and eventually being succesful) her technique.
 Wordof God says it can leave a Dead Apostle terrified.

 Quite a common trend in Diaries Of A Madman, particularly by the protagonist, Nav, who often does it when annoyed.

 The Nightmare Before Christmas: When Jack arrives at Oogie Boogie's place, he's pretty pissed already, but when Jack hears Sally scream (therefore finding out that she was down there), he gives a Death Glare that pretty much signed Oogie's death warrant.